emtes/db-learning/README.md

 \* Database is cleared while under active development or when full

-Sources of Errors and Needed Improvements
+**Sources of Errors and Needed Improvements:**
----
-`src/mongodb.js`: What happens when we can't connect to database?
++ `src/mongodb.js`: What happens when we can't connect to database?
 How can this catch statement be more useful?

++ `routes/user.js`: Most input validation enabled by HTML components.
+Could set up to match, but like this the effort to change the rules is reduced.

++ `routes/user.js`: Token expiration time is arbitrary.
+A log out feature would be cool.